Gunnstein/fatpack/README.rst

     curve = fatpack.TriLinearEnduranceCurve(Sc)
     fatigue_damage = curve.find_miner_sum(S)

-An example is included (example.py) which extracts rainflow cycles, generates the rainflow matrix and rainflow stress spectrum, see the figure presented below.
+An example is included (`example.py <https://github.com/Gunnstein/fatpack/blob/master/example.py>`_) which extracts rainflow cycles, generates the rainflow matrix and rainflow stress spectrum, see the figure presented below.
 The example is a good place to start to get into the use of the package.

 |example_img|

+Additional examples are found in the `examples folder <https://github.com/Gunnstein/fatpack/tree/master/examples>`_.

 Support